KennethASC20/paper-sly-gauge/README.md

 ## What's in this project?

-← `README.md`: Just put details about HTML and CSS of project here
+← `README.md`: HTML consists of the about, home,

 ← `index.html`: This is your welcome page